 Edit Command to Set Environment Variables#

-Add the following function to the .zshrc or .bashrc file (in the Mac environment) to avoid writing a long string of commands every time you run it.
+Add the following Function to the .zshrc or .bashrc (in the Mac environment) file to avoid writing a long string of commands every time you run it.
 Remember to save and source

 it to make it effective.